-Google’s “Found on the Web” Mobile SERP Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore
+Google’s “From Sources Across The Web” Search Feature – A Knowledge Graph and Carousel Frankenstein That’s Hard To Ignore

 Glenn Gabe